bes/webpack-dev-server-3.1.2-bug-hot-reload/README.md

 npm run poc
 ```

-Browser crashes the app with
+Edit a file and save - Browser crashes the app with

 ```
 only-dev-server.js:9 Uncaught TypeError: Cannot read property 'indexOf' of undefined